madzwb-GoIT-Python-Web/homework-10/README.md

         python manage.py json2mg
         python manage.py mg2pg
 PS:
     not all cli options are working(-d --data).
-Its is in TODO list.
+Its are in TODO list.

 .env file example: